PUBLISHED February 27th, 2016 04:11 pm | UPDATED July 27th, 2020 01:01 pm

 Get there: 2 hours 30 mins by air and a reasonable air fare thanks to low cost airlines AirAsia.

 The thing about Bali is…it has everything you could possibly want from a vacation.
-Whether you’re seeking a cultural adventure; are more of an outdoorsy type and want to surf, swim, and leap over volcanoes; are a beach bunny looking to get your tan on; are a foodie and want to enjoy a fantastic array of restaurants; or just want to party like a loon in a beautiful setting; Bali has it all, and Seminyak is the perfect base.
+Whether you’re seeking a cultural adventure; are more of an outdoorsy type (see Globo Surf for more tips) and want to surf, swim, and leap over volcanoes; are a beach bunny looking to get your tan on; are a foodie and want to enjoy a fantastic array of restaurants; or just want to party like a loon in a beautiful setting; Bali has it all, and Seminyak is the perfect base.
 From budget accommodation to full blown luxury, every culinary whim catered for, and shopping to make the girls swoon and many a boyfriend or husband sigh, if you like a little hustle, bustle and glamour with your vacation, this is the spot for you.

 Sibu Island, Malaysia